Fact Sheet: Breakthrough Therapies

 Please refer to section 902 of FDASIA

 for more specific information about this provision.
-Additionally, a draft Guidance for Industry: Expedited Programs for Serious Conditions––Drugs and Biologics
+Additionally, a Guidance for Industry: Expedited Programs for Serious Conditions––Drugs and Biologics

 Center for Drug Evaluation and Research (CDER)